drshahizan/phd/li-jing/readme.md

 - Metrics: accuracy, recall, precision, F1-score, ROC curve, AUC value, training time and testing time
 - Results: The experiment shows that the proposed CSK-CNN in this paper is obviously superior to other comparison algorithms in terms of network intrusion detection performance, and is suitable for deployment in the real network environment.

+## 2023-02-23
+[An Ensemble Tree-Based Model for Intrusion Detection in Industrial Internet of Things Networks](https://scholar.google.com.au/scholar_url?url=https://www.mdpi.com/2076-3417/13/4/2479/pdf&hl=en&sa=X&d=14855942219278156803&ei=CM3wY8PjNseAywSTq47oAQ&scisig=AAGBfm2y88blA2jA4xBUbxDfQSWkTIVV6w&oi=scholaralrt&hist=dxijuU4AAAAJ:12171303415466890748:AAGBfm1CvZn-d7F9Q_WvAc3ggjulOSp6jg&html=&pos=0&folt=cit) by JB Awotunde et al., Applied Science, 2023
+- Problem: the requisite machine learning models **require some time** to detect assaults because of **the diverse IIoT network traffic properties**.
+- Keyword: ensemble models, feature selection, IIoT
+- Idea: this study proposes **ensemble models** enabled with a **feature selection** classifier for Intrusion Detection in the IIoT network.
+- Methodology: The **Chi-Square Statistical method** was used for feature selection, and various ensemble classifiers, such as **eXtreme gradient boosting (XGBoost), Bagging, extra trees (ET), random forest (RF), and AdaBoost** can be used for the detection of intrusion applied to the Telemetry data of the TON_IoT datasets.
+- Datasets: Telemetry dataset of ToN_IoT datasets
+- Classification: binary and multi-classification
+- Metrics: accuracy, recall, precision, F1-score, and confusion matrix
+- Results: The results indicate that the **XGBoost ensemble showed superior performance** with the highest accuracy over other models across the datasets in detecting and classifying IIoT attacks.
+- Limitations: One of the major limitations of the proposed model is **the inability to deal with the class imbalance** that arises from the datasets used to test the performance of the proposed model.
+- Future directions: 1. make use of **imbalanced algorithms** to balance the dataset.
+2. focus on applying **deep learning models to optimize their hyper-parameters** to improve the dataset classification performance for the IDS.
+3. The proposed model will be applied to **other IIoT-based datasets**.